The norm, especially here in the UK, is to drink coffee with milk (and sugar and sweeteners are also popular).

 And while we are big fans of lattes, cappuccinos, and all other frothy coffees and aren’t suggesting you ditch it forever, it can be nice to have the option.

-Milk and sugar will add calories onto your drink, and you may also wish to cut down on dairy for health or ethical reasons (although plant-based mylks are available).
+Milk and sugar will add calories onto your drink, and you may also wish to cut down on dairy for health or ethical reasons (although plant-based milks are available).
 Adults should only have 30g of free sugars a day so that teaspoon in your lunchtime coffee can have a huge impact.
+With black coffee having the least calories, there are very different amounts of calories in your coffee.

 Drinking coffee black also saves on pennies, with no milk and sugar to buy – especially handy if you can order an Americano when out rather than a milkier option.